GoogleCloudPlatform/gke-poc-toolkit/docs/CLUSTERS.md

 export POD_IP_RANGE_NAME=<the name of the secondary IP range used for cluster pod IPs>
 export SERVICE_IP_RANGE_NAME=<the name of the secondary IP range used for cluster services>
 ```
+Note:
+For convenience and to avoid manually type all the environment variables for different cluster settings, There is a default environment variables file under
+scripts/set-env.sh, you can change the settings accordingly.

 ## Configure the GKE cluster